dzek69/bottom-line/README.md

 - `insertSeparator` - insert a separator between every character in an array
 - `isEmpty` - check if given value is empty
 - `isPlainObject` - check if given value is a plain object
+- `isNumericString` - check if given value is a numeric string, features configurable
 - `last` - get last element of an array
 - `mapAsync` - map an array asynchronously if sync version blocks your event loop for too long
 - `mapValues` - map values of an object